 • Identify barriers and facilitators for change.

-FLOSS is an opportunity since it allows access of the productive and social sectors to technology that helps economic growth and access to opportunities so that they transform our nations into areas with less inequality.
-The role of state investment in education, mainly in universities that generate R+D+i, must guarantee technological literacy at the service of all social sectors and that is why new initiatives are born every day that must be properly articulated by these centers of knowledge.
+FLOSS is an opportunity since it allows access to the productive and social sectors to technology that helps economic growth and access to prospects so that they transform our nations into areas with less inequality.
+The role of state investment in education, mainly in universities that generate R+D+i, must guarantee technological literacy at the service of all social sectors.
+That is why new initiatives are born every day that these centers of knowledge must adequately articulate.